hashicorp/terraform-website/content/source/docs/cloud/vcs/azure-devops-server.html.md

 2. Navigate to User settings -> Security -> Personal access tokens on your Azure DevOps Server instance.
 3. Click the "New Token" button to generate a new personal access token with "Code (Read)" and "Code (Status)" scopes.
 (We recommend also granting access to "All accessible organizations.")

-    ~> **Important:** This expiration date of this token is set on the Azure DevOps Server.
-Either you will need to update the expiration date before the token expires or reconnect Terraform Cloud if the token expires.

     ![Azure DevOps Server Screenshot: Creating a new personal access token in your Azure DevOps Server Profile](./images/azure-devops-server-create-token.png)